Program Information FAQs

-LLM students can receive a Wharton Business and Law Certificate, a program specifically tailored to Penn Law LLM students that runs concurrently to the LLM program.
+LLM students are also eligible to receive a Wharton Business and Law Certificate, a program specifically tailored to Penn Law LLM students that runs concurrently to the LLM program.

 What courses do you offer and which courses are mandatory for the LLM degree?

 LLM students are required to take Foundations in US law and Legal Writing and Research, both of which are offered as part of the mandatory summer program.
 After that, students are free to design their curriculum from a list of over 80 courses per semester.
 Read about courses offered.

 Please note that, because our faculty is engaged in cutting-edge scholarship in all fields, our course and seminar roster changes frequently and we cannot guarantee that any given course will be taught in any specific semester.